RPC

 }'

-We should always keep mind that our telefunctions are public and need protection.
+Always keep in mind that your telefunctions are public and need protection.

 throw Abort()

-As we've seen in the previous section, the following telefunction is not safe.
+As we've seen in the previous section, the following telefunction isn't safe.

 // run.telefunc.js